NordicESMhub/GEO4962/_episodes/03-simple_case.md

 *   **mach**: specifies the machine where CESM will be compiled and run.
 We will be running CESM on abel (a set of scripts for abel can be found in $HOME/cesm/cesm1_2_2/scripts/ccsm_utils/Machines)

-Now you should have a new directory in $HOME/cesm_case/f2000.T31T31.test corresponding to our new case (<font color="red">On Abel</font>):
+Now you should have a new directory in $HOME/cesm_case/f2000.T31T31.test corresponding to our new case (<font color="red">On Abel:</font>)

-`

 <pre>cd ~/cesm_case/f2000.T31T31.test
 </pre>

-`Check the content of the directory and browse the sub-directories:
+Check the content of the directory and browse the sub-directories:
 ![](../fig/casedir_test.png)
 For this tests (and all our simulations), we do not wish to have a "cold" start and we will therefore restart and continue an existing simulation we have previously run.

-<font color="red">On Abel</font>:
+<font color="red">On Abel:</font>
-`

 <pre>./xmlchange RUN_TYPE=hybrid
 ./xmlchange RUN_REFCASE=f2000.T31T31.control
 ./xmlchange RUN_REFDATE=0009-01-01
 </pre>

-`We use xmlchange, a small script to update variables (such as RUN_TYPE, RUN_REFCASE, etc.) defined in xml files.
+We use xmlchange, a small script to update variables (such as RUN_TYPE, RUN_REFCASE, etc.) defined in xml files.
 All the xml files contained in your test case directory will be used by cesm_setup to generate your configuration setup (Fortran namelist, etc.):

 <font color="red">On Abel</font>:
-`

 <pre>ls *.xml

 </pre>

-`To change the duration of our test simulation and set it to 1 month:`
+To change the duration of our test simulation and set it to 1 month:`

 <pre>./xmlchange -file env_run.xml -id STOP_N -val 1
 ./xmlchange -file env_run.xml -id STOP_OPTION -val nmonths
 </pre>

-`
 Now we are ready to set-up our model configuration and build the cesm executable.

-<font color="red">On Abel</font>:
+<font color="red">On Abel:</font>
-`

 <pre>./cesm_setup

 ./f2000.T31T31.test.build

 </pre>

-`
 After building CESM for your configuration, a new directory (and a set of sub-directories) are created in /work/users/$USERS/f2000.T31T31.test:

 *   **bld**: contains the object and CESM executable for your configuration